MarcGrol/service-catalog-mcp-server/README.md

 ## Integration with Claude-desktop

-To integrate the `mcp-server` with Claude-desktop using `stdio` transport, follow these steps:
+To integrate the `service-catalog-mcp-server` with Claude-desktop using `stdio` transport, follow these steps:

 1.  **Build the project**:
-    Ensure you have built the `mcp-server` executable as described in the "Installation" section.
+    Ensure you have built the `service-catalog-mcp-server` executable as described in the "Installation" section.

 2.  **Configure `claude_desktop_config.json`**:
     Locate your `claude_desktop_config.json` file (its location varies by operating system, but it's typically in your user's configuration directory for Claude-desktop).
 Add the following entry: